-The education and prevention strategies (including strategies specifically aimed at cyber-bullying and identity-based bullying including in particular, homophobic and transphobic bullying) that will be used by the school are as follows:
+The education and prevention strategies (including strategies specifically aimed at cyber- bullying and identity-based bullying including in particular, homophobic and transphobic bullying) that will be used by the school are as follows:

-• In September every year we hold an Anti-Bullying Week.
+- In September every year we hold an Anti -Bullying Week.
 All classes from Junior Infants to Sixth Class will learn about bullying and what they should do if they are being bullied or if they know that someone else is being bullied.
-During Anti Bullying week the topics of Cyber bullying and homophobic bullying will be taught formally in 5th and 6th classes.

-- The Stay Safe Programme will be taught in Senior Infants, Second, Fourth and Sixth Classes.
-Time will be devoted to discussion on bullying at each class level, with particular emphasis being placed on re-affirming the children's sense of self-esteem.
-These lessons will be revised each year, they will be covered during SPHE or our Learn Together Programme. - Our anti-bullying policy will run side by side with an anti passivity policy.
-Children will be encouraged and helped to say, "No," to bullying behaviour and to report experiences of bullying.
-They will be taught that there is a big difference between telling tales and asking for help. - The SALT programme(Conflict Resolution) will be taught in Senior Infants, First and Second Class each year.
+During Anti-Bullying Week the topics of cyber bullying and homophobic bullying will be taught formally in 5th and 6th classes. - The Stay Safe Programme will be taught in Senior Infants, Second, Fourth and Sixth Classes and revised in the alternate years.
+Time will be devoted to discussion on bullying at each class level, with particular emphasis being placed on re-affirming the children's sense of selfesteem.
+These lessons will be revised each year, they will be covered during SPHE or our Learn Together Programme. - Children will be encouraged and helped to say, "No," to bullying behaviour and to report experiences of bullying.
+They will be taught that there is a big difference between telling tales and asking for help. - The SALT programme (Conflict Resolution) will be taught in Senior Infants, First and Second Class each year.
 The 4 steps (Stop, Ask, Listen, Talk) will be revised in the Senior Classes. - Our Anti Bullying Code will be taught and displayed in all classrooms. - During Human Rights Month (November) each year the Equal Status Act and the nine grounds on which discrimination is prohibited in Ireland are explored at an age appropriate level.
-The children in 6th classes will focus on the Sexual Orientation ground (Please see Appendix 1). - SPHE lessons in 5th and 6th class will teach the children about staying safe online and will address the issue of Cyber Bullying.
-In February each year we will mark Internet Safety Day by addressing the issues surrounding keeping safe on the internet, the children will be taught about how to behave correctly on line in a manner that keeps both themselves and other people safe.
-There will be an assembly for the children on this topic in February each year. - The 6th class children will be trained as Peer Mediators.
-They will offer a Peer Mediation service to the children from 1st to 6th class. - 8.
-The school's procedures for investigation, follow-up and recording of bullying behaviour and the established intervention strategies used by the school for dealing with cases of bullying behaviour are as follows:
+The children in 6th classes will focus on the sexual orientation ground (Please see Appendix 1). - SPHE lessons in 5th and 6th class will teach the children about staying safe online and will address the issue of cyber bullying.
+In February each year we will mark Internet Safety Day by addressing the issues surrounding keeping safe on the internet, the children will be taught about how to behave correctly on line in a manner that keeps both themselves and other people safe. - Restorative Questions will be used by all staff members in line with positive behaviour policy as a strategy for conflict resolution. - Formal Wellbeing Programmes are used by all classes from Junior Infants to Sixth Class to develop skills of empathy, understanding and respect.

+8. The school's procedures for investigation, follow-up and recording of bullying behaviour and the established intervention strategies used by the school for dealing with cases of bullying behaviour are as follows:

-STEP 1: INVESTIGATION BY CLASS TEACHER AND/OR PRINCIPAL
+STEP 1: INVESTIGATION BY CLASS/SUPPORT TEACHER AND/OR PRINCIPAL

-• Incidents of alleged bullying will initially be dealt with by the class teacher or other relevant teacher.
-Answers should be sought to questions of What, Where, When, Who and Why.

-- Incidents which are of a serious nature, or which involve pupils from a number of classes may be referred to the Principal.
+- Incidents of alleged bullying will initially be dealt with by the class teacher or other relevant teacher.
+Answers should be sought to questions of What, Where, When, Who and Why. - Incidents which are of a serious nature, or which involve pupils from a number of classes may be referred to the Principal.
 Further investigation may be carried out by the principal and/or other relevant teachers. - On being informed of an alleged incident of bullying, the teacher(s) dealing with it will first interview the alleged victim/s and discuss the feelings which the alleged victim/s experienced because of the bullying behaviour.
 An interview will then take place with the alleged perpetrator/s.
-Members of a gang should be met individually and as a group. - In keeping with the Anti Bullying procedures as issued by the DES, children who are not directly involved may also be interviewed in order to establish the facts.
+Members of a group should be met individually and as a group. - In keeping with the Anti-Bullying procedures as issued by the DES, children who are not directly involved may also be interviewed in order to establish the facts.